amalay/node-samples/api-test-automation/README.md

-# Test automation fro the APIs in NodeJS with testing framework Mocha, Chai and Supertest
+# Test automation for the APIs in NodeJS with testing framework Mocha, Chai and Supertest

 ## Learnig steps